 • Interior closets: Work well for smaller collections when dark and temperature-stable

-• Under-stair storage: Combines darkness with excellent temperature consistency
+• Under-stair storage: Combines darkness with good temperature consistency

 Locations to avoid: